marcveens/elastic-course/README.md

 A quite common use case of Elasticsearch is APM, which stands for Application Performance Management.
 It allows you to analyze stored logs from applications and various server system metrics.
 You can even use alerts in case an error occurs multiple times within a certain time range.

 Elasticsearch can also be used for anomality detection.
 If your website normally has 50.000 visitors, and now only has 5.000, there probably is something wrong.
 You can figure that out manually, but that's pretty time consuming.
-What you can do it let machine learning learn the "norm" and let you know when there's an anormality.
-This is all done for you in Elastisearch.
+What you can do it let machine learning learn the "norm" and let you know when there's an anomality.
+This is all done for you in Elasticsearch.

 In Elasticsearch data is stored as documents, which is just a unit of information.
 A document is essentially just a JSON object.